 Adoption creates a parent-child relationship with all the rights and responsibilities a birth parent has to a child.
 The Westchester County Office of Children's Services offers a full range of adoption services that can help make a difference in a child's life.
 Read the profiles of children waiting for adoption now, right here in Westchester County.

-Our Heart Gallery, Dec.
-3 - 5, 2013 at the Greenburgh Public Library, is a travelling showcase of portraits to raise awareness about children available for adoption.
+Every year, we raise awareness of these children who are available for adoption through our Heart Gallery.
+The gallery is a travelling showcase of the children's protraits.
 The point is to show each child as he or she really is - a wonderful child in need of a second chance.

 To begin the adoption process or to receive more information regarding adoption simply dial 2-1-1 and our partners at the United Way will assist you.